PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Rate** - input field, for searching and filtering specific Tax by rate.
 - **Enabled** - dropdown element, for arranging the Taxes by enabled or disabled.
 - **Search button** - executes the filtering action, shows the results.
-- **Reset** - resets the filtering, shows all the unfiltered Taxes.
+- **Reset** - appears when a search has been executed.
+Resets the filtering, shows all the unfiltered Tax Rules.

 ### Tax listing